Society of American Indians: Early achievements

 In 1913, the Society was flourishing and active membership increased to more 230 individuals representing almost 30 tribes.
-Associate membership had grown to over 400, including men women from the American Indian Defense Association, missionaries, businessman, anthropologists and other academics.
+Associate membership had grown to over 400, including men and women from the American Indian Defense Association, missionaries, businessman, anthropologists and other academics.
 A number the white Indian Bureau employees and educators from Indian schools also joined and the future of the organization seemed bright.
 The Society was similar to the white reform organizations and the developing black movements of the Progressive Era.
 Middle class, well-educated, they preached self-help, race pride, and responsibility.